 The Google Chromecast setup process is very straightforward and something anyone can do, no matter which Chromecast device you’ve chosen.
 The instructions in the Google Home app are really easy to follow, and as long as you’ve got an internet connection, a TV with an HDMI port and a smartphone/tablet at the ready, everything should go swimmingly.

 We hope this guide will help you to feel a little more confident about setting up your Chromecast.
 Now that you’re all set up, you can learn how to use Chromecast.
+We also have Firestick vs Chromecast and Roku vs Firestick vs Chromecast guides if you want to learn how it compares with other streaming services.

 How did your Chromecast setup experience go?
 How does it compare to the setup of other streaming devices like Roku or Firestick?
 Feel free to share your experience in the comments and, as always, thanks for reading!